 - The four major functions of the skeleton:

-- shape and support
+- o shape and support,

-- movement
+- o movement,

-- protection
+- o protection,

-- blood production.
+- o blood production.

 - Examples of major bones of the body to highlight these functions.

 - Relevance to performance and participation in physical activity.

 - Examples of different types of joints:

-- fixed or immovable joints/fibrous joints
+- fixed or immovable joints/fibrous joints,

-- slightly movable joints/cartilaginous joints
+- o slightly movable joints/cartilaginous joints,

 - freely movable joints/synovial joints.

-- Be able to describe the components of each type of joint.
+- Describe the components of each type of joint.

 - Describe the range of movements which includes:

-- flexion, extension, rotation, abduction and adduction
+- flexion, extension, rotation, abduction and adduction.

 - Ligament, cartilage and synovial fluid problems.